-But it can also be something that you do on your own, or that you do only to tackle one specific problem area.
-If you spend a half hour filling out a budgeting worksheet, or setting up an app to track your spending, you’re doing financial planning.
+But it can also be something that you do on your own or you do only to tackle one specific problem area.
+If you spend a half hour filling out a budgeting worksheet or setting up an app to track your spending, you’re doing financial planning.
 And you can often hire a planner to help you with just one particular area of concern—such as coming up with a plan for paying off your debt or optimizing your investment mix.

 Step 1: Find a planner, do some due diligence, and make sure he or she is a good fit in terms of expertise and personality.